JohnAndreiCabili/Mangosoft/web/README.md

 A browser-based port of the Mangosoft Android application.
 The web experience mirrors the native flow: splash and onboarding screens lead to scanning options where users can upload or capture mango photos, receive AI-powered classification, view confidence and quality class, and get a price estimate.

+While a scan is running the app now displays a live banner that walks through each stage—uploading your mango photo, detecting the variety, and estimating the quality and price—so you always know what is happening behind the scenes.

 ## Getting Started

 **Need the 10-second version?** Run `cd web && python3 -m http.server 4173` from the repo root, then browse to <http://localhost:4173>.
 Keep reading if you want platform-specific tips, install prompts, and troubleshooting help.